stunrelay/EchoArch/README.md

 - Console-specific design elements
 - Console color-matched palettes for all supported systems
 - Compatible with **any overlay**, not just PocketArch
 - Scales beautifully across phones, tablets, TVs, PCs, and handhelds
+- Adds integer scaling to the video output while preserving fullscreen bezel design (Note: Keep integer scaling off in the RetroArch settings as the shader handles all the scaling)

+> ⚠️ Integer scaling shaders may increase bezel size and produce odd results depending on your device resolution
 > ⚠️ Fullscreen NDS shaders may break touchscreen support — best used only on non-touchscreen devices or when touchscreen input isn’t needed

 ---